Houseplant Leaf Drop

 that it could outdoors in the summer.

-If your houseplant is experiencing plant leaf drop, don't panic.
-After a
+If your houseplant is experiencing dropping a lot of leaves, don't panic.

 Important Note: While houseplant leaf drop is most common in the fall,